Telnyx - Global Communications Platform ProviderHome

 The range is realistic.
 Many mid-market contact centers operate between 8 and 15 percent abandonment, with materially higher rates outside business hours.

-Step 3: Define what improvement actually mean in financial terms
+Step 3: Define voice AI improvement in financial terms

 Voice AI agents do not need to eliminate leakage to be economically viable.